globe-and-citizen/layer8/README.md

 ```
 Note: During routine usage, there are no special calls necessary to make use of Layer8.
 The res.json() & res.send() & res.end() have been overwritten by Layer8 and will be used automatically.

+## Warnings and Gotcha's
+1) using express.json() in your server app is unnecessary.
+The layer8_middleware automatically parses the incoming request.